JunfXiao/trnsys-odbc/readme.md

 # trnsys-odbc

-Store TrnSys Simulation Results in ODBC Databases.
+Store TrnSys Simulation Results in MS Excel, SQLite and more ODBC Databases.

 ## Supported Databases